Biscuit-Topped Tomato Casserole

 - In a large bowl, combine the first five topping ingredients.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in cheese and buttermilk just until moistened.

-- Transfer tomato mixture to a greased 11-in. x 7-in. baking dish.
+- Transfer tomato mixture to a greased 11x7-in. baking dish.
 Drop topping into eight mounds onto hot tomato mixture.
 Bake, uncovered, at 400° for 20-25 minutes or until a toothpick inserted in biscuits comes out clean.
-Yield: 6 servings.